ardentperf/cnpg-playground/lab/exercise-3-jepsen/README.md

 Press `CTRL-C` to stop the loop when you are done.

+**Important:** With asynchronous replication, the test doesn't detect data loss on every run.
+In an 8-hour run on September 7 2025, there were 10 failures out of a total 65 iterations.
+You may not see failure on the first attempt; be sure to try several times.

 You can watch the chaos unfold from `k9s`.
 You will see pods continually being killed and you will see CNPG bringing them back online.
 Try using the `l` key to tail the logs for postgres pods during chaos testing.